Office Staff

 Assistant Gear Manager

-Andy oversees the retail side of the gear department, outfitting and stocking clients for their trips.
+Andy oversees the retail side of the gear department, outfitting and supplying clients for their trips.
 While relatively new to the world of mountaineering, Andy has years of experience in outdoor retail and outfitting.
-When not stocking shelves, he is an avid skier and camper.
+When not stocking shelves or packing orders, he is an avid skier and camper.
 Andy’s other interests include concerts, riding bikes, and just having a good time.

 Julia Doyle